Thomas & Friends

-Thomas & Friends (Note: Formerly known as Thomas the Tank Engine & Friends until series 7, and later Thomas & Friends: Big World!
-Big Adventures! from series 22 onwards) is a British children's television series which aired from 9 October 1984 to 20 January 2021.
-Based on The Railway Series books by Wilbert Awdry and his son Christopher, the series was developed for television by Britt Allcroft.
-The series centers on various anthropomorphic steam locomotives as well as other vehicles living on the fictional Island of Sodor.
-The show was initially filmed in live action on model sets, whereas the latter half of its run was produced using CGI.
+Thomas & Friends (Note: Originally known as Thomas the Tank Engine & Friends, and later as Thomas & Friends: Big World!
+Big Adventures! from series 22 to series 24) is a British children's television series developed by Britt Allcroft.
+Based on The Railway Series children's books by Wilbert and Christopher Awdry, it centers on Thomas the Tank Engine, as well as various anthropomorphic steam locomotives and other vehicles living on the fictional Island of Sodor.

+Allcroft discovered The Railway Series in 1978 and quickly became interested in adapting it to television.
+It was initially filmed in live action on model sets from the mid 1980s to the late 2000s, before later using computer animation.
 Over 500 episodes were produced over the course of 24 series.
+It featured narration from multiple celebrities and actors, beginning with Ringo Starr.